SolidOS/solidos/documentation/Using_Private_Resources_In_SolidOS.md

 ## Short Answer :

-In SolidOS, always use solid-ui.authn.currentUser() to check login status or find the applicable webID; do not directly check authSession.info.webId **except during operations on the authSession itself**.
+In SolidOS, always use solid-ui.authn.currentUser() to check if the user has a webID; do not directly check authSession.info.webId **except during operations on the authSession itself**.

 * use me = authn.currentUser() in places not directly part of authSession management